Fercak-Florian/PreventDiabetes/README.md

  - Maven Maven 3.8.6
  - Docker 20.10.23

-To use this project, download the git .zip package.
+To use this project, download the git .zip package on develop branch.

 You can run this project int two ways :
  - with IntelliJ